PSYCHO – SOCIAL SUPPORT

 Crime is one of the most serious problems faced in Uganda.
 In 2006 the Uganda Police registered countrywide a total of 223,394 cases up from 180,390 in 2005.This means that a total of 798 crimes were committed per 100,000 people in 2006,according to the report crime rose up from 661 in 2005 and 304 in 2002(New vision 11th July 2007).
 The problem is increasing and is being compounded by the HIV/AIDS scourge.
-This year's crime report indicates that a total of 3,689 or 47.7% of the prisoners on remand are on defilement cases, according to statistics from central government prisons and defilement is a major conduit for the spread of HIV/AIDS.
+2011’s crime report indicated that a total of 3,689 or 47.7% of the prisoners on remand were on defilement cases, according to statistics from central government prisons and defilement is a major conduit for the spread of HIV/AIDS.

 The biggest number of people in prisons are breadwinners whose predicament has adversely affected their families and entire community.
 Children and spouses of prisoners living with HIV/AIDS are usually left in a vulnerable and worrying situation without any one to provide for them.
 Some children have been abandoned by their mothers/fathers/relatives upon arrest of their parents while others are left in the care of grandmothers who have nothing much to offer hence forcing these young children to drop out of school.
 In the end, the children of the prisoners living with HIV/AIDS and their spouses are forced to engage in hazardous, exploitative child labour and sexually abusive work such as prostitution and engage in early marriages for survival exposing them to the risk of contracting HIV/AIDS.